aleyens/RoundEffects_Repo/readme.txt

 2. Open the cloned repository in VS-Code, choose 're-open in container'.
 3. Rebuild docker image locally by running: docker build
 4. Start the container from this image: docker run

-Once the container is running, you can attach a shell and run the code provided in the 'model_roundeffects_PartialPooling.py'-file.
+5. Once the container is running, choose a python 3.10.12 interpretor to run the code in the 'model_roundeffects_PartialPooling.py'-file interactively.

 The Python requirements are listed in requirements.txt and can be manually installed if the replicator does not want to use the docker container.